 In order for a fiduciary to obtain informed consent from a Client for a prospective conflict of interest, the advisor must first disclose the nature of the conflict in the first place.
 Accordingly, fiduciary rules for financial advisors have long required Registered Investment Advisers to disclose (via Form ADV Part 2) the nature of their compensation – for instance, whether they receive AUM fees, performance-based fees, or even commissions as an RIA through a related entity – and explain any conflicts of interest that may ensue from their compensation.

 In the past decade, such compensation disclosures have taken on additional focus given the success of organizations like NAPFA (and more recently, also Garrett Planning Network and XY Planning Network) in promoting “Fee-Only” as a way to describe the compensation of advisors who receive only advisory fees (in the form of AUM fees, hourly fees, or subscription or retainer fees) and no commissions.
-The significance of the Fee-Only label is that, by definition, it espouses that clients who work with such advisors will not face the often-problematic conflicts of interest that commissions entail.
+The significance of the Fee-Only label is that, by definition, it espouses that such advisors do not have conflicts of interest that commissions entail.

 In practice, though, this message about the consumer benefits of “Fee-Only” advice has been widely adopted by the media… and in the process, turned “Fee-Only” from a descriptive explanation of compensation practices into a (very desirable) marketing label, to the point that advisors have an economic interest to describe their compensation as “Fee-Only” for the marketing benefits it creates… and therefore necessitating specific Standards of Conduct around how such compensation descriptions and labels should be used (properly).
 As in practice, one of the most common functions of regulations is to ensure ’truth in advertising’, and that descriptive marketing labels are an accurate reflection of what the consumer will actually get.